axinc-ai/ailia-models/audio_processing/whisper/README.md

 This model requires additional module.
 ```
-pip3 install soundfile
+pip3 install librosa
 pip3 install pyaudio  # for microphone input mode
 ```

-If you use `--disable_ailia_audio` or `--disable_ailia_tokenizer` option, this model requires additional module.
+If you use `--disable_ailia_tokenizer` option, this model requires additional module.
 ```
-pip3 install librosa
 pip3 install transformers
 ```